 1. Pay the taxes associated with the income that you’re reporting and don’t try to take unnecessary deductions to drive your liability down if you’re trying to purchase or refinance a home.

 2. Bring on another borrower.
 Maybe your spouse can sign on the mortgage with you, or you can add on a co-signer and refinance that co-signer off in the future if that’s a possibility.

 3. Maybe you can look for a less expensive house supportive of the income that you’re showing.

-4. Can you pay off a consumer debt such as a car loan or a credit card.
+4. Can you pay off a consumer debt such as a car loan or a credit card?

-Not all lenders look at it this way, but make sure the lender is taking into consideration any business expenses specifically paid for by your business will help lower your debt-to-income ratio.
+Not all lenders look at it this way, but making sure the lender is taking into consideration any business expenses specifically paid for by your business will help lower your debt-to-income ratio.
 So that car loan payment that’s reporting on your credit report, well guess what, if that’s paid from a business bank account and that’s itemized on your schedule C proprietorship tax return.
 That debt does not become an obligation against your debt-to-income ratio because it’s already accounted for in your monthly income.